coq/coq/doc/sphinx/proof-engine/tactics.rst

 The following options enable printing of informative or debug information for the :tacn:`auto` and :tacn:`trivial` tactics:

-.. opt:: Info Auto
+.. flag:: Info Auto
-.. opt:: Debug Auto
+.. flag:: Debug Auto
-.. opt:: Info Trivial
+.. flag:: Info Trivial
-.. opt:: Debug Trivial
+.. flag:: Debug Trivial

 .. seealso:: :ref:`The Hints Databases for auto and eauto <thehintsdatabasesforautoandeauto>`